1aliff/watchlist/README.md

 Build this project to learn more about React Context API, together with localStorage.
 Means you should be able to get your state back whenever the page reload ;)

 # Feature
-- Create a Movie List to watched (Add to my list functionality)
+- Create a Movie List to watch (Add to watch later type functionality)
 - saved state to your localStorage functionality

 # Dependencies